The C.S. O'Brien Library

 The O'Brien Library is a part of the Department of Ophthalmology and Visual Sciences of the University of Iowa Hospitals and Clinics and is not affiliated with the University of Iowa library system.
 The Hardin Library for the Health Sciences is also on the UI campus.
 Ophthalmology & Visual Science Department staff have borrowing privileges from any University of Iowa Library using a University of Iowa staff ID card or your hospital badge.
-For more information about our holdings, see the O'Brien Collection Management Policy

 The C. S. O'Brien Library cannot fulfill requests for photocopies of articles from persons unaffiliated with the Department because it may be a violation of copyright.
 Possible alternatives for obtaining copies of articles are listed below: